 Tracked conversions can get data for your Facebook Ads Manager and the Facebook Analytics dashboard, where they can be used to analyze your conversion funnel’s effectiveness and calculate your return on ads investment (ROAI).

 Moreover, about the effectiveness, the standard one can help you optimize ad campaigns easier.
-You can also use custom conversions to define custom audiences for ad optimization and but not for dynamic ad campaigns.
+You can also use custom conversions to define custom audiences for ad optimization but not for dynamic ad campaigns.
 Once you have defined custom audiences, we can use them to identify other Facebook users who are likely to convert and target them with your ads by using “Create lookalike audience”.